Vagyasri/City-Mapper/README.md

 # City-Mapper

-In this Project, I am creating a web application that will allow users to find the cities searching by their names.
+In this project, I am creating a web application that will allow users to find the cities by searching their names.
 Here, I have used an external API to fetch the cities information.

 ## Built With